 8. Review data and extend offer.
 With this process you will have qualitative and quantitative data to review, which will help to check or corroborate your gut-instincts and protect you from making a poor decision.
 You should be able to extend the offer with confidence.

 Did you find any of these tips helpful?
 How do you currently vet your candidates to avoid making bad hiring decisions?
 Share your methods in the comments.

-Fail-proof Tips to Make Good Hiring Decisions Every Time: Part 1
+Fail-proof Tips to Make Good Hiring Decisions Every Time

 Bad hiring decisions are costly.
 Each employee is an investment that begins with the cost of screening, and a good employee gives you ample returns.
-Would you believe that research has shown that less than a quarter of hires workout out long-term or end up performing beyond expectations?
-According to Tony Richards of Clear Vision Development Group, this number doesn’t have to be true for your organization.
+Would you believe research has shown that less than a quarter of hires work out long-term or perform beyond expectations?
+According to Tony Richards of Clear Vision Development Group, this number need not be true for your organization.

 - Identify the position’s stakeholders.
 Who are the individuals within your company who are the most vested in the position in question?
 Who manages or directly reports to the position?
 Where does the position fit in the grand scheme of the company’s strategy and trajectory?

 - Identify the position’s responsibilities.
 What key results is the person who fills this position responsible for producing?
 Identify five or six targeted results.
-This will help for future performance measurement purposes.
+This will be useful for future performance measurement purposes.